kimberleyroche/kimberleyroche/README.md

 ### Hi there! 👋
 My name is Kim.
-I was just a hobbyist who was vibing until I realised coding was pretty fun.
+I was a hobbyist just vibing, but then I realised coding was pretty fun.

 What am I doing?
 - ☠ I’m currently working on a Halloween Recipe Book.